Intersection theory of polymatroids: Polypermutohedra

 We will deduce \Cref{thm:permloopless} from \Cref{thm:val} by identifying the kernel of the map $\operatorname{Val}_r(\textbf a) \overset\sim\to A_r(X_{\textbf a}) \overset{\iota^*}\to A_{r-1}(\underline X_{\textbf a})$ with the subgroup of $\operatorname{Val}_{r}(\textbf a)$ generated by polymatroids with loops.
 An alternate proof that does not rely on \Cref{thm:val} but proceeds by developing the polypermutohedral analogue of \Cref{thm:polystellaHRR} is sketched in \Cref{rem:altperm}.

 Before proving Theorem~\ref{thm:permloopless}, we relate the Poincar\'{e} polynomial of the polystellahedral variety to the Poincar\'{e} polynomials of polypermutohedral varieties.
 For $J \subseteq E$, let $\textbf{a} \setminus J$ be the vector obtained by removing the entries corresponding to $J$.
+Recall that $\underline{X}_{\emptyset}$ is a point.

 \begin{lemma} We have that

 \end{lemma}

 \begin{proof} As the Poincar\'{e} polynomial of a smooth projective toric variety is the $h$-polynomial of its fan, it is enough to show that